WICG/service-worker-static-routing-api/update-from-chrome-ot.md

   * `"cache"`
   * `"fetch-event"`
   * `"race-network-and-fetch-handler"`
-  * `cacheName`: A string containing the cache storage’s cacheName
+  * an object with the string `cacheName` property: The string tells the cache storage’s cacheName

 e.g.
 Directly goes to network for the POST method